A deep-water closure model for surface waves on axisymmetric swirling flows: Model validation

 We have conducted many similar tests of the closure condition for a variety of other surface waves and other base swirling flows, and in all cases we find that the closure condition is satisfied in deep water.
 Here, we present and discuss a few other illustrative cases.

-Figure \ref{fig:closure_radiating} shows a set of plots similar to those in figure \ref{fig:closure_trapped}, but at a smaller Froude number of $F=0.3$.
+Figure~\ref{fig:closure_radiating} shows a set of plots similar to those in figure \ref{fig:closure_trapped}, but at a smaller Froude number of $F=0.3$.
 In this case, the surface eigenmode is a radiating mode and extends radially outside the vortex core.
 (Figure \ref{fig:commparison_3D_model_from_above} shows the eigenmode ``seen from above'' and is discussed below.)
 Compared with the previous case, here the base free surface is less deformed, the peak in the mode is shifted slightly to larger radius, and most significantly the horizontal lengthscale of the mode is larger.
 As a result, we observe that at $\hinfty = 0.4$ the mode is visibly distorted from the deep-water limit.
 Nevertheless, as the right-hand panels in figure \ref{fig:closure_radiating} show, the eigenmode fields satisfy the closure condition in deep water.
 Quantitatively, the residual norms in satisfying the closure condition for this case are $Res = [7.7\times 10^{-2},\, 4.3 \times 10^{-3},\, 8.2 \times 10^{-4}]$ for $\hinfty = [0.4,\, 0.5,\, 1]$, respectively.

-Figure \ref{fig:other_vortices} illustrates a variety of further cases with the same types of figures already shown.
+Figure~\ref{fig:other_vortices} illustrates a variety of further cases with the same types of figures already shown.
 We forgo plotting different fluid depths and show only the deep-water cases.
 In figure~\ref{fig:other_vortices}(a), we show a higher-order surface gravity mode, comparable to that shown in the bottom plots of figure~\ref{fig:closure_trapped} but with two radial oscillations instead of one, and indeed the closure condition is satisfied in this case also.
+This is typical of the agreement we have found for all surface gravity modes, irrespective of whether they are the least damped mode or not.
 In figure \ref{fig:other_vortices}(b) we show a surface gravity mode at $F=1.0$ to illustrate a situation where the base free surface significantly deviates from flat.
 The closure condition is nevertheless satisfied by the surface gravity mode.

 We have tested the accuracy of our closure for two other axisymmetric vortices given by the following angular-velocity profiles:

 and

 This second profile was considered by \citet{patrick-2018}.
 The results are shown in figures \ref{fig:other_vortices}(c) and \ref{fig:other_vortices}(d).
 The shape of the base free surface and the details of the surface gravity modes differ from those of the Lamb-Oseen vortex, but again the eigenmodes satisfy the closure condition.